LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/many-to-many.rst

 .. index:: design pattern

 In order to make use of our new many-to-many relationship, we need to have a way for users to add a tag to an event.
-We will implement this feature by creating a form that, for a given event, let's the user add a single tag.
-The process of binding an ``Event`` and ``Tag`` object together will be made easier through the use of a new design pattern.
+We will implement this feature by creating a form that, for a given event, lets the user add a single tag.
+The process of binding an ``Event`` and a ``Tag`` object together will be made easier through the use of a new design pattern.

 Data Transfer Objects (DTO)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^